parallel-js/parallel.js/README.md

 * Tabs
 * when using anonymous functions, put a space between function and the paranthesis ```function () {```
 * no spaces around parameters, only after commas
+* Use semilicons
+* no newline before curly braces
 * single quotes for strings
 * tests, tests, tests.
 If you change something and it's testable, there **has** to be a test